reducereX/ATML_Proj/README.md

 ### 2. Create Directory Structure

-Create a `pth_models/` folder at the same level as the main notebook:
+Create a `pth_models/` folder at the same level as the respective notebook:

 ```bash
 mkdir pth_models